gelbiasa/gelbiasa/README.md

 ### 📝 **About Me**

-- 🔭 Currently apprenticeship at UPA TIK Politeknik Negeri Malang as a backend developer.
+- 🔭 Have Experience at UPA TIK Politeknik Negeri Malang as a backend developer.
 - 🌱 Studying at **Politeknik Negeri Malang** with a focus on Web Development and Database Engginer.
 - 👯 Open to collaborate on **Web Development and UI/UX Design Projects**.
 - 💬 Ask me about **Web Development, UI/UX Design, and Data Analysis**.